MadScrewdriver/qsketchmetric/docs/tutorials/Rendering a point.rst

 **(20, 10)** is the rendered coordinate of the point.

-**Congratulation you renderer your first point using :meth:`qsketchmetric.renderer.Renderer.render` method!**
+**Congratulation you renderer your first point using :meth:`qsketchmetric.Renderer.render` method!**